Lodge Boleslav Jablonsky No. 219

 Lodge Boleslav Jablonsky No. 219 is the meeting hall of a Czech American fraternal society in Poplar Grove Township, Minnesota, United States.
 The hall was built in 1916 and remains in use as of 2016.
-It was listed on the National Register of Historic Places in 2002 for having local significance in the themes of European ethnic heritage and social history.
+It was listed on the National Register of Historic Places in 2002 for its local significance in the themes of European ethnic heritage and social history.
 It was nominated for being a representative of ethnic history in the last part of Minnesota to be settled by Euro-Americans.